JonasMendez/SORTER/README.md

 #### Preparing hybrid samples and running Stage3.py

-If you have not already done so, run stages 1 - 2 on the progenitor samples you wish to use to compare hybrids to, excluding any other hybrid samples or potentially mis-identified samples (or you can fix the label by renaming the fastq files and sample folder name to the appropriate label, and re-run stages 1 - 2 so that the dataset has the correct taxon labels).
-Process the hybrid samples you wish to process using Stage1A.py first to trim reads and build contigs in a separate folder, you can then move the output sample folders into the "phaseset" folder associated with the progenitor samples you previously generated.
+If you have not already done so, run stages 1 - 2 on the progenitor samples you wish to use to compare hybrids to, excluding any other hybrid samples or potentially mis-identified samples (or you can fix the label for mis-identified samples by renaming their fastq files and sample folder name to the appropriate label, and re-run stages 1 - 2 so that the dataset has the correct taxon labels).
+If you have not already done so, process the hybrid samples you want to test using Stage1A.py first to trim reads and build contigs in a separate folder.
+You can then move the output sample folders into the "phaseset" folder associated with the progenitor samples you previously generated.

 Flags: